makrai/notes/harm24-odyssey-ser-chall.md

     layer following the pooling layer.
 A logistic regression model was then trained on these embeddings, excluding data labeled as “X” and “O” with feature normalization and dimensionality reduction to 15 using LDA
-* The training data is highly unbalanced with regard to the emotion categories.
-However, the emotion distribution in evaluation data is uniform.
-Therefore, we post-processed the trained logistic regression model to use uniform prior over the 8 emotion categories, by appropriately modifying the biases of the softmax layer
+* The training data is highly unbalanced with regard to the emo categories.
+  * hE the emotion distribution in evaluation data is uniform.
+Therefore, ~> we post-processed the trained logistic regression model to use uniform prior over the 8 emotion categories, by appropriately modifying the biases of the softmax layer
 * attribute prediction, the model structure mirrored that of classification model, but replaced the final softmax layer with a tanh nonlinearity, fol- lowed by an additional linear layer with three outputs